jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 In AUTOCONFIG mode, the PCI target device will be configured on startup like any Amiga AUTOCONFIG device.
 The advantage of AUTOCONFIG mode is the ability to use the PCI device immediately upon startup without the need to load drivers from disk.
 This supports devices such as auto booting hard drives, video, sound cards, etc. Once the PCI target device is configured by the AUTOCONFIG process, the target device may be directly accessed by its base address(es).

-Prometheus compatable mode requires the PCI target device be configured in software in order to function.
+Prometheus mode requires the PCI target device be configured in software in order to function.
 This mode can support PCI target devices not designed for the Amiga.
-During startup, the Local PCI Bridge is configured via AUTOCONFIG in the 32-bit Zorro 3 address space, which will supply a base address for the Local PCI Bridge through which the slots in software configuration mode may be accessed.
+During startup, the Local PCI Bridge is configured via AUTOCONFIG in the 32-bit Zorro 3 address space, which will supply a base address for the Local PCI Bridge through which the slots in Prometheus mode may be accessed.
 Driver software may then poll the Local PCI Bridge base address with each device selection bit.
 The Local PCI bridge will return $FFFF FFFF if an AUTOCONFIG slot is polled.

 # 2.0 PCI Configuration

-Each PCI target device may be configured by the Amiga AUTOCONFIG process or by software configuration.
+Each PCI target device may be configured by the Amiga AUTOCONFIG process or by software configuration (Prometheus).
 During configuration each PCI slot, in turn, is polled to obtain the capabilities and address space needs of the target device.
 Each PCI slot is polled by asserting the **IDSEL** signal, which is approximately equivalent to the **_CFGIN** signal of the Zorro bus.
 However, unlike the **_CFGIN** signal, the **IDSEL** is asserted by a specific address bit during the address phase of a configuration command access[[2]](#2).
 There is no equivalent of the **_CFGOUT** signal, as the Local PCI Bridge addresses each slot directly.

 <p align="center"><img src="/DataSheets/TimingDiagrams/PCI Configuration Read Cycle.png" width="650"></p>
 <p align="center"><img src="/DataSheets/TimingDiagrams/PCI Configuration Write Cycle.png" width="650"></p>

 ## 2.1 Local PCI Bridge

-The Local PCI Bridge is always AUTOCONFIGured at startup before any other PCI devices.
-The Local PCI Bridge base address allows direct access of the Local PCI Bridge configuration registers and a means to access software configured PCI cards on the PCI bus (See 1.3.2).
+The Local PCI Bridge is always configured via the AUTOCONFIG process at startup before any other PCI devices.
+The Local PCI Bridge base address allows direct access of the Local PCI Bridge configuration registers and a means to access Prometheus configured PCI cards on the PCI bus (See 1.3.2).
 All PCI devices are accessed through the Local PCI bridge, which acts as an interface between the CPU and PCI target devices.
 The Local PCI Bridge also handles bus arbitration.
 During each CPU data transfer cycle, the address information is broadcast by the Local PCI Bridge to the PCI bus.
 If any devices respond by asserting **_DEVSEL**, the Local PCI Bridge proceeds with the PCI cycle.
 Otherwise, the Local PCI Bridge remains idle.

 The following 16-bit registers are supported by the Local PCI Bridge device and can be set or read by software.
 This allows configuration or polling of the Local PCI Bridge settings and status.
 Reading a long word at offset $04 will return both registers.
 All PCI devices implement all or part of these registers as individual devices.
 Assuming the Local PCI Bridge base address is $8000 0000, you would access the command register at $8000 0004.
 Reads from unsupported registers will return $0.
 Writes to unsupported registers will have no effect.